cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 # `cwru_robotics_autoinstall_scripts` Package

-This repository provides autoinstall files that will allow nearly automated installations for robots and workstations used by CWRU Robotics researchers.
+This repository provides autoinstall files that automates Ubuntu/ROS installations for robots and workstations for CWRU Robotics researchers.

 This package is still under development.
 These scripts are not well verified at this time.